Vikonad/mouse-tracking-worm/README.md

-this creature follows you mouse cursor!! (written in Python and Arcade framework)
+this creature follows your mouse cursor!! (written in Python and Arcade framework)

 This repository contains the source code for a simple Python Arcade project where a worm follows the mouse cursor.
 It's an engaging way to learn about mouse events and smooth movement in Python.